01618830666

 It’s worth noting that while several disputes related to Japanese knotweed have made their way to court, many more are likely settled privately or don’t reach public attention.
 The presence of this invasive plant can lead to complicated legal and financial issues, and anyone dealing with it should seek appropriate legal and environmental advice.

-Charles Lyndon is a boutique litigation firm based in London that specializes in dealing with legal issues related to Japanese knotweed.
+Charles Lyndon is a boutique litigation firm based in London that specialises in dealing with legal issues related to Japanese knotweed.

-The firm has lots of experience advising clients on Japanese knotweed’s legal implications.
+The firm has experience advising clients on Japanese knotweed’s legal implications.
 They have successfully represented clients in various cases, including disputes with a neighbour—claims against developers and contractors and compensation claims for damage caused by the plant.
 Charles Lyndon is known for their expertise in this area of law.
-Also, for achieving the best outcome for its clients.
+And to achieve the best outcome for its clients.
 Suppose you have a legal issue related to Japanese knotweed.
 Consider contacting Charles Lyndon for guidance and representation if required.

 If you have Japanese knotweed in your garden or a neighbouring property and would like some friendly advice, you can call our surveyor Stephen on 07753682333